 - If a player has to keep drawing cards on the same color each turn, then do your best not to have the color changed.
 This will keep that player continually drawing cards until they draw one that can be played but also gives them an additional amount of cards in their hand.

 - You can also try to control the color in play.
-The best way to change the color you want is with Wild cards.
+The best way to change the color you want is with Wild cards (Wild Draw 4 and Wild).
 You can also change the color by laying down the same number of the card played but with a different color.
 For example, if there is a green 2, you can play a red 2 to have the color changed.